apostaremczak/meme-generator/README.md

 ## Requirements

-This project is written in Python 3.8.
+This project is written in Python 3.8, using Tensorflow 2.2.

+## Model architecture

+The model uses a pre-trained DistilGPT-2 from [huggingface/transformers](https://github.com/huggingface/transformers) as a basis for fine-tuning.

 ## Sources